 Her eyes show that she wants “nothing to get away.”
-The woman wants to know, and keep, every part of the man.
+The woman wants to know and keep, every part of the man.
 In reaction to the woman’s look, the man is unable to move.
 Her eyes keep him pinned, or “nailed down.”

 The narrative turns to the man next who is said to “grip” the woman with enough strength to keep “life” from dragging her out of the “moment.”
 This couple is fully aware of the tenuous and temporary nature of their love.
 If it was up to the man he would stop the future from ever coming.
-He does not believe there is anyway another moment could equal this one.
+He does not believe there is anyway another moment that could equal this one.
 They should, he thinks “topple” from that…